HOW TO cut continuous t-shirt yarn

 T-shirt yarn (tarn) is quick and easy to make.
 It can be used in an endless array of projects.
 Try to using it in crochet, weaving a bath matt, or making a trendy scarf.
 I’ve used it to create a macrame throw.

-In the macramé t-hsirt throw tutorial I recommend cutting multiple strips from t-shirts.
+In the macramé t-shirt throw tutorial I recommend cutting multiple strips from t-shirts.
 This gives you strands that are shorter and thus easier to work with, but there’s a tradeoff.
 As those strands get shorter you have to attach new strands.
 The point of connection will leave you with a less finished look.
 Cutting continuous t-shirt yarn, is an optional technique you can use to make your macramé t-shirt throw a bit more finished.

 If you use a longer strand you’ll have less of these connection points.
 Working with longer strands will still be more cumbersome than working with short strands, even if you spool them.
-You’ll just have decide what’s more important – having more consistent knots or having strands that are easier work with.
+You’ll just have decide what’s more important having more consistent knots or having strands that are easier work with.
 Just so you know, I went with shorter stands for the throw I made for Nate Berkus and used the single stitch joining method.

 Supplies

-1 cotton jersey t-shirts (To make this a true upcycling project use shirts that can’t be worn or donated to charity.
-You can start the throw with 1 t-shirt, but you can add more t-shirts as you acquire them to make the throw bigger.)
+To make this a true upcycling project use shirts that can’t be worn or donated to charity.
+You can start the throw with 1 t-shirt, but you can add more t-shirts as you acquire them to make the throw bigger. - 1 ruler

-1 pair of scissors
+- 1 pair of scissors

-rotary cutter or X-Acto knife
+- rotary cutter or X-Acto knife

 How-To

 - Fold your t-shirt, by bringing the right edge of the shirt, which is closest to you, towards the left edge of the shirt, which is farther from you.
 Don’t bring them together all the way.
-Leave about 2” of space between them.
+Leave about 2″ of space between them.

 - Smooth out your shirt as much a possible.
 It doesn’t need to be perfect, but large creases can give your strips jagged, inconsistent edges.